Accredited Employer Work Visa (AEWV)

 Approved AEWVs have a duration of five years and shorter for for roles paying under the median wage.
 There is now also a maximum continuous stay on an AEWV for staff paid at or above the median wage of 5 years.
 Or, if they are paid below the median wage, the maximum continuous stay could be shorter and this would be dependent on the specific sector agreement.
 It is therefore important to encourage your staff to understand their potential pathway to residence early on, and encourage them to get in contact with us to talk about their options based on their specific circumstances.

-Migrants on current work visas will need to apply for an AEWV upon expiry of their current visa.
-They will also need to be paid at or above the median wage and be employed by an Accredited Employer to qualify for this AEWV.
+Migrants on current work visas will likely need to apply for an AEWV upon the expiry of their current visa.

 The AEWV replaced 6 work visas, however, some temporary work visas were not changed by the new visa system:

 - Recognised Seasonal Employer (RSE) Limited Visa